mimikgit/cocoapod-EdgeCore/README.md

 ## Overview

-The purpose of the **mimik Client Library for iOS** is to provide a programmatic way to work with the edgeEngine Runtime to access information about the mobile device on which the application is running, as well as mobile devices running within a cluster of mobile devices that are hosting the edgeEngine Runtime.
-Also, to allow developers to use edge microservices running within a particular cluster.
+The purpose of the **mimik Client Library for iOS** is to provide a programmatic way to work with the mim OE (edgeEngine) Runtime, access information about its mobile device clusters, use on-device light-weight RESTful API edge microservices and optionally integrate with mimik ai components.

-The **mimik Client Library for iOS suite** consists of these individual cocoapod components:
+The **mimik Client Library for iOS** consists of the following cocoapod components:

     - EdgeCore
-    - EdgeEngineDeveloper (for developer projects)
+    - mimOE-SE-iOS-developer (for developer projects)
-    - EdgeEngine (for enterprise projects)
+    - mimOE-SE-iOS (for enterprise projects)

-By leveraging the **`EdgeCore cocoapod`**, developers can build applications compatible with the edgeEngine Runtime.

-Additionally, this component provides utility APIs that help developers with core operations such as Authentication, edgeEngine Runtime Setup, deployment of edge microservices and handling of network calls.
+These components provide various APIs that help developers with the core operations such as mim OE (edgeEngine) Runtime setup, developer authentication, deployment of edge microservices, as well as optionally integrating with [mimik ai components](https://devdocs.mimik.com/tutorials/02-submenu/02-submenu/01-index).

-Furthermore, the **`EdgeEngineDeveloper (or EdgeEngine for enterprise projects) cocoapod`** provides edgeEngine Runtime lifecycle control API, as well as vendoring the actual edgeEngine Runtime binary into the iOS project.
+Generally speaking, developers only need to add the **`mimOE-SE-iOS-developer (for developer projects)`** or **`mimOE-SE-iOS (for enterprise projects)`** cocoapod to their project.

-Expanding the client library ecosystem is the **`EdgeService` cocoapod**, providing API for integrating mimik edge and backend microservices.
+Expanding the client library ecosystem is an optional **`EdgeService` cocoapod**, providing API for integrating additional mimik edge and backend microservices.

 ## Supported Platforms, Targets